-- I. South Building Battery, Container and E-Waste Storage: The building is immediately south of the main building and is divided into two large storage areas.
-The Container storage area is used to hold empty fiber drums and cardboard boxes.
-Additionally, this area is now the location where the Maintenance Cage has been relocated to from its previous location adjacent to Storage Area #5.
+I. South Building Battery, Container and E-Waste Storage: The building is immediately south of the main building and is divided into two large storage areas.
+The container storage area is used to hold empty fiber drums and cardboard boxes.
+Additionally, this area is where the Maintenance Cage is located.
 No universal or hazardous wastes are stored in this area.
 The second room in this building is used for the storage of e-waste and battery storage.
 The space is permitted to store up to 72 pallets.
-At the time of the inspection, all pallets were properly labeled and protected from the environment.
-The battery sorting table is still in use to help in sorting the various battery types received by the facility. - J. Records: Veolia maintains records including: Inbound/Outbound hazardous waste manifests or shipping documentation, Monthly Mercury Reclamation Rate Samples, Weekly Hazardous Waste Storage Inspections, Weekly Process Operation Inspections, Personnel Training Records, Weekly Composite Samples, Weekly Safety Inspections, and the Contingency Plan.
+At the time of the inspection, all pallets were properly labeled and protected from the environment (photos 6-7).
+The battery sorting table is still in use to help in sorting the various battery types received by the facility.

+J. Records: Veolia maintains records including: Inbound/Outbound hazardous waste manifests or shipping documentation, Monthly Mercury Reclamation Rate Samples, Weekly Hazardous Waste Storage Inspections, Weekly Process Operation Inspections, Personnel Training Records, Weekly Composite Samples, Weekly Safety Inspections, current permit, most recent Biennial Report and the Contingency Plan.
 These were all made available for review during the inspection.

-The records were reviewed for Calendar Years 2018 and 2019, with no discrepancies noted.
+The records were reviewed from September 2019 through present, with no discrepancies noted.
 The Contingency Plan has been kept up to date with the most recent facility permit.